Level/abstract-leveldown/UPGRADING.md

 ### Increased API parity with `levelup`

 All methods that take a callback now also support promises.
 They return a promise if no callback is provided, the same as `levelup`.
+Implementations that override public (non-underscored) methods must do the same.

 The prototype of `require('abstract-leveldown').AbstractLevelDOWN` now inherits from `require('events').EventEmitter`.
 Opening and closing is idempotent and safe, and emits the same events as `levelup` would (with the exception of the 'ready' alias that `levelup` has for the 'open' event - `abstract-leveldown` only emits 'open').